 Holland House stands in three acres of beautiful gardens alongside the River Avon and is situated in the beautiful Vale of Evesham, an area with a long history of market gardening including some of the best quality apples, plums, pears and, of course, the famous ‘gras’ (asparagus).
 Since 1946 it has been a Retreat House, offering opportunities for both individuals or groups to visit either for a single day or longer residential retreats.
-With 27 bedrooms, a beautiful bespoke chapel, a variety of meeting rooms and 4 acres of gardens, Holland House is a fabulous venue in which to rest, create, learn, discuss, or simply have some quiet time.
+With 27 bedrooms, a beautiful bespoke chapel, a variety of meeting rooms and 4 acres of gardens, Holland House is a fabulous venue in which to rest, create, learn, discuss, or simply to have some quiet time.

 The House is overseen by an independent charitable trust with close links to the Anglican Diocese of Worcester.
 The staff include a Warden, administrative, kitchen and housekeeping staff, with many others coming into the House to lead retreats and other activities.
 Many people who have experienced the welcome, hospitality and ethos here continue to support the work of the House, both financially and through voluntary help, by becoming ‘Friends of Holland House’.
-Come and visit us soon – perhaps you too may feel the call of the House to become a Friend !
+Please come and visit us soon – perhaps you too may feel the call of the House to become a Friend!

 In 2014 the Trustees set out the vision for Holland House: